Arrest of Mark Kaminsky and Harvey Bennett: Return to the United States

 Kaminsky and Bennett arriving at the Idlewild Airport, the former name of the John F. Kennedy International Airport.

 The men returned to the United States on October 20.

 When Kaminsky returned to the United States, he stated that "he planned originally to tour Russia for five weeks to gather information for a book 'to show that the Soviet Union continually talks about peace but is preparing for war.'"
 He admitted he had planned to write a "slanderous" book about the Soviet Union.
 He had taken "pictures that would have shown the preparations for war on the Soviet borders facing west where the West has openly charged the Soviets keep 75 divisions at the ready...there are far more soldiers and military installations in the border zone, than there are civilians and farms and towns."
 In a contradictory account, Kaminsky said that the only military object he took a picture of was a solitary radar installation in the "haze of the Russian plains about a mile away".

 A lawyer for the Northcraft Educational Foundation refused to name the "group's backers or give the location of its headquarters".
 TASS had called it a "spy organization".

+In December, 1960, Kaminsky appeared on To Tell the Truth.
+The panelists attempted to identify Kaminsky but not one of the panelists identified him.